eddes/eddes.github.io/README.md

 ## Go parallel

 Parallelism has become very affordable and easy over the years.
 Still using the `pythermalcomfort` package, a minimum working example of parallelisation is provided.
-It can be modified and applied to any other function (running EnergyPlus, reading files, ...).
+It can be modified and applied to any other function call (running EnergyPlus, reading files, computing averages _etc._).

 ```python